We are well acquainted with doing annoying things for our kids.

 Fortunately, life insurance doesn’t need to set you back thousands of dollars.
 Term life insurance, which offers coverage for a set period of time (usually 10 to 30 years) tends to be relatively inexpensive.

-When you apply for life insurance, you’ll submit information about your age, gender and lifestyle (skydiving instructors and marijuana users may pay more than people without risky hobbies).
+When you apply for life insurance, you’ll submit information about your age, gender and lifestyle (skydiving instructors may pay more than people without risky hobbies).

 Some online companies offering term insurance may be able to approve your application right away; in other cases, you might need to get a medical screening and have underwriters review your life insurance application before they can decide if an offer for coverage can be made.
 Based on your age, health, tobacco use and other risk factors, they’ll make a decision on if an offer can be made.
 If so, they’ll give you a rating that determines what you’ll pay in premiums.

-A nonsmoking, 30-year-old woman in excellent health who lives in Alabama and wants a $500,000, 20-year term life insurance policy may pay about $25 per month for her policy, according to a Fabric estimate (this is the best rate class offered by Fabric).
-If she applies when she’s 35 (and in “good” vs. excellent health), she may pay about $31 per month.
+A nonsmoking, 30-year-old Iowa woman in excellent health who wants a $500,000, 20- year term life insurance policy may pay an estimated $19.86 per month for her policy (this is the best rate class offered by Fabric, quote accessed May 2025).
+If she applies when she’s 35 and in “good” versus excellent health, she may pay an estimated $26.72 per month.

 Everyone's got a different personal situation, and as a result they may have different life insurance needs.
 Still, some things to consider include: